Parish Council Role

 - The Cemetery

 - The War Memorial

-- The children’s playground and equipment on Great Green
+- The children’s Adventure Playground and equipment on Great Green

 - The pond on Great Green

 - The Beacon and Flag Pole on the Great Green